Security

-Research also shows that organisations of all sizes continue to layer enhanced security solutions into their O365 environments.
-In particular, the Egress Team speaks daily with security professionals whose organisations require additional email security within O365.
+Research also shows that organizations of all sizes continue to layer enhanced security solutions into their O365 environments.
+In particular, the Egress Team speaks daily with security professionals whose organizations require additional email security within O365.

 Why?
-Well, here are the five most common reasons we come across when talking with these organisations.
+Well, here are the five most common reasons we come across when talking with these organizations.

 1. Protect regulated data

-It should come as no surprise that an organisation’s appetite to risk decreases as the sensitivity of the data they share via email increases.
+It should come as no surprise that an organization’s appetite for risk decreases as the sensitivity of the data they share via email increases.
 This is particularly true for firms regulated by data privacy laws such as GDPR and HIPAA, or those preparing for upcoming regulations like CCPA.

-Where a data breach can lead to compliance issues, punitive action, and inevitable reputational and financial implications, organisations can take a strategic approach to mitigating this risk by integrating email security solutions into O365 that provide robust encryption and enhanced rights management controls.
+Where a data breach can lead to compliance issues, punitive action, and inevitable reputational and financial implications, organizations can take a strategic approach to mitigate this risk by integrating email security solutions into O365 that provide robust encryption and enhanced rights management controls.

 2. Prevent human error